 #3 Dinner at a classic Greek taverna

 When walking the streets of Athens in the evening you will see that almost every restaurant has outdoor seating, and around the touristy areas, you will have lots of Greek waiters trying to get you to look at their menu for their restaurant.
-Around the Monastiraki area, a great place to try is O Thanasis, they have delicious moussaka and cheap wine.
-This taverna is especially known for its kebab and souvlaki.
+Around the Monastiraki area, a great place to try is O Thanasis, which is especially known for its kebab and souvlaki but they also have delicious moussaka and cheap wine.

 Address: O Thanasis, Mitropoleos, Athina, Greece